• Skip to primary navigation

 Speakers

-• Nadeem Fazal, Chicago State Univ.
-Col. of Pharm., A case for teaching basic immunology through scientific journalism: lesson taught by a coronavirus went viral!
+- Nadeem Fazal, Chicago State Univ.
+Col. of Phrm., A case for teaching basic immunology through scientific journalism: lesson taught by a coronavirus went viral!

 Breakout Session Leaders

-• Vitaly V. Ganusov, Univ. of Tennessee, and Edith Porter, California State Univ., Los Angeles, Use of the AAI curriculum recommendations in an undergraduate immunology course
+- Vitaly V. Ganusov, Univ. of Tennessee, and Julie M. Jameson, California State Univ., San Marcos, Use of the AAI curriculum recommendations in an undergraduate immunology course

 Friday, May 12, 2023 12:00 PM – 2:15 PM West Salon GH